IBM/openapi-to-graphql/CONTRIBUTING.md

 # Contributing to OpenAPI-to-GraphQL

-This document lists the differences between the contribution guidelines for this repository and the general [**Contributing to LoopBack**](http://loopback.io/doc/en/contrib/index.html) guidelines.
+This document lists the differences between the contribution guidelines for this repository.

 ### Developer Certificate of Origin

-This repository uses a [Developer Certificate of Origin (DCO)](https://developercertificate.org/) instead of a [Contributor License Agreement](https://cla.strongloop.com/agreements/strongloop/loopback.io) like most other LoopBack repositories.
+This repository uses a [Developer Certificate of Origin (DCO)](https://developercertificate.org/).
 DCO is an easier process to adhere to.
 [Full text of DCO](https://developercertificate.org/) can be found below, formatted for readability.

 > By making a contribution to this project, I certify that:
 >